 It doesn’t have to be expensive, just out of the ordinary and something THEY will enjoy.

-The One day, while I had some of the grandkids, I put on the musical ‘Bye Bye Birdie’, the one with Ann Margaret.
+I had some of the grand kids while their mom was recuperating with the sick baby, I put on the musical ‘Bye Bye Birdie’, the one with Ann Margaret.
 They had a blast watching something they had never seen, and dancing with Birdie as the whole town swoons.

 They thought it was great fun to fall on the ground right along with the character’s in the movie as Birdie played his guitar.

-Laughter is a wonderful release from the stress of the circumstances for ALL ages.
+Laughter is a wonderful release from the stress for ALL ages.

-Also, provide as much normalcy as possible in their day, by keeping them busy as appropriate.
+Try to provide as much normality as possible in their day by keeping them busy, as appropriate of course.

-This will provide a way for even little ones to feel somewhat in control.
+This provides a way for even little ones to feel somewhat in control, despite the circumstances.

 They had a great time ‘helping’ Uncle Dallin clean.

-Our little NICU grandbaby was finally allowed to come home!After taking baby CPR classes at the hospital, learning how to run the oxygen machine, lots of monitoring and other devices to help our little grand daughter stay alive, our son Derek remarked:
+Our little NICU grandbaby was finally allowed to come home!After taking baby CPR classes at the hospital, learning how to run the oxygen machine, classes on how to use monitoring and other devices to help our little grand daughter stay alive, our son Derek remarked: